eranCat/TitanicML/README.md

 2. Model Training:

 - Using various classification algorithms such as KNN and Naive Bayes to train models.
-- Employing 5-fold cross-validation with grid search to select optimal hyperparameters.
+- Using 5-fold cross-validation with grid search to select optimal hyperparameters.

 3. Evaluation: